clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+#### Some Change in the Tag Editor Screwed Up the Layout in Firefox, 10 Jun 2019, 08:50:52 am. ####

+Somewhere in the changes made to the tag editor, the layout of the tags in Firefox got screwed up.
+It works fine in Safari, Opera, and Brave, but Firefox gets really messed up.

 #### When editing a new page, completing the first tag by pressing the `Enter` key causes an error, 28 May 2019, 05:38:03 pm ####